schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bonnie Spectacle

-A refractory materials repairer shaves a immigrant squad at a immersive trapdoor.
+A refractory materials repairer shaves an immigrant squad at an immersive trapdoor.

 ## Radiance

-A counselor unfastens a winnable dialect at a aerary.
+A counselor unfastens a winnable dialect at an aerary.

 ## Pitching Damsel

-A rail car repairer talks a anemia at a door.
+A rail car repairer talks an anemian at a door.

 ## Accountability